* Translated by AI

 Starnews

-Lee Son-ju's three consecutive saves, the awkward truck protest → Did the so-called "creative economy" ultimately only enrich truck rental companies?
-Even just hearing Yeom Gyang-ryang's explanation would be enough to understand.
+Lee Son-ju's three consecutive saves, the awkward truck protest → Did the "creative economy" ultimately only enrich truck owners?
+Even just hearing Yeom Gal-ryang's explanation would be enough to understand.

 Park Sujin